the method

 The problem this solves

-How the two layers relate
+How the two layers work together

 Meta-Learning

-it learns, but cannot promote itself
+it can notice patterns, but cannot promote them by itself

 The gap this closes